LEGAL GUIDANCE FOR CRIMINAL DEFENDANTS – LOS ANGELES COUNTY CRIMINAL DEFENSE

 Other theft-related crimes include embezzlement, robbery, and receiving stolen property.
 The elements of each crime that must be proved varies, but the prosecution has to prove all the elements of the crime charged.
 Therefore, if it proves a lesser included offense but has only charged grand theft, you must be acquitted if all the elements for grand theft are not proved beyond a reasonable doubt.

-CONSULT A LOS ANGELES ATTORNEY TO PROTECT YOUR RIGHTS AGAINST THE PROSECUTION
+CONSULT A LOS ANGELES COUNTY CRIMINAL DEFENSE ATTORNEY TO PROTECT YOUR RIGHTS AGAINST THE PROSECUTION

 One seemingly minor error in judgment can change your life.
 In addition to jail or prison time, you may lose the ability to obtain financial aid for school, lose a professional license, have your driver’s license suspended, or forfeit a job opportunity.
 However, an experienced criminal defense lawyer can help if you are being prosecuted for theft or another offense in Costa Mesa.
 We can try to negotiate an appropriate plea or take your case to trial.
-Contact the Kenney Legal Defense Corporation at (949) 536-7762 or via our online form.
+Contact the Kenney Legal Defense Corporation at (855) 505-5588 fr via our online form.